CS-SI/Orekit/src/site/markdown/index.md

       * apogee and perigee crossing
       * alignment with some body in the orbital plane (with customizable threshold angle)
+      * angular separation thresholds crossing between spacecraft and a beacon (typically the Sun) as seen from an observer (typically a ground station)
       * raising/setting with respect to a ground location (with customizable triggering elevation)
       * date